Effective Communication With Subcontractors Drives On-Time Project Success

 You must ensure that your subcontractors are ready and able to up the hours when necessary.
 But you must also ensure that subs have a clear understanding of the milestones and goals.
 Lastly, you must ensure that your subcontractors clearly understand who pays the cost for missing deadlines and milestones.

 Careful project planning and communication helps eliminate the unexpected, but planning and communication must involve more than few notes jotted on a blueprint.
-Subs need rapid access to machine status, fieldworker availability and all relevant documents.
+Subs need rapid access to machine status, worker availability and all relevant documents.
 They also need to know the when and the where of all related project-related activities.

 For this you need rapid communications involving custom forms, sms forms, and timesheets.
 For this you need the resources readily available via the Assignar workforce and asset allocation and planning software.
 It’s a favored tool for construction contractors.
 To learn more about automated Assignar planning and communications with your construction subcontractors, click here.